annkupriyanova/wiki-framework/README.md

 # wiki-framework

 ### Terminology Telegram Bot
-1. After cloning the repository execute install.sh script.
+1. After activating virtual environment and cloning the repository execute install.sh script.

 The script will:
   - create Docker container with PostgreSQL,